azeez6/airbnc/README.md

 # airbnc
-An air bnb clone aimed at implementing all fundamentals of MERN Stack
+An air bnb clone aimed at implementing all fundamentals of MERN Stack now